Loongson: 6000 series

+7000 series

+In 2024, Loongson reportedly began its transition to the 7nm process, which was said to potentially provide a 20% to 30% increase in performance to the 3A7000 CPU.
+The 7nm chips, which could go on sale in 2025, will probably be produced entirely in China, due to US sanctions.

 Supported software

 Operating systems

 The Loongson processors are mainly designed around using the Linux operating system.
 Any operating system supporting the MIPS architecture should theoretically work.
 Windows CE was ported to a Loongson-based system with minimal effort.
 In 2010, Lemote ported an Android distribution to the Loongson platform.

 Loongson machines are used in the package-building and CI infrastructure of Debian and Golang, respectively.
 This is partially because of Loongson's status as the only vendor producing application-grade MIPS CPUs for retail.

-As of February 2022, there are 3 Chinese Linux distributions that support LoongArch: these are Kylin, Loongnix and Unity Operating System.
+As of February 2022, there are at least four Chinese Linux distributions that support LoongArch: Kylin, Loongnix, Deepin and Unity Operating System.
 There are efforts to build LoongArch support into community versions of Linux.

+Since 2022, OpenHarmony, a Chinese operating system similar to Android, supports LoongArch.

 Compiler support

 The GNU Compiler Collection (GCC) is the main compiler for software development on the Loongson platform.

 Before 2021 LLVM support was still inadequate due to missing workarounds for Loongson's CPU errata on MIPS.

 ICT also ported Open64 to the Loongson II platform.

 LoongArch is supported by the GCC, LLVM, Golang compilers, and supports the Java, JavaScript and .NET virtual machines.